Chadtech/CtPaint/README.md

 * Add another 16 Colors
 * X When I paste an image, during circle draw, the tool actually is select, though the toolbar still indicates circle ( FIXED THIS BUG )
 * X Make Sample automatically go to point tool, not previous
-* zoom into mouse location, not center
+* X zoom into mouse location, not center
 * X after replace selection selection box expands